Chunting/Demo-HelloWorldWSCS/README.md

 ### Get Started ###

 In order to run the solutions provided by this demo you will first need to configure your environment and install any necessary prerequisites such as runtimes, components, or libraries.
-For your ease, you can download and run the dependency checker [here] (http://go.microsoft.com/fwlink/?LinkId=245702) to automatically check and install all the requirements.
-Please take into account that you have to copy it inside the **Source/Setup** folder of this demo.
-Each demo also includes setup instructions for getting started.
+After cloning the Demo from the repository, follow the steps in the **Setup and Configuration** section of the Demo.md document.

 ### Contributing to the Repository ###